 Myriad Genetics has been leading molecular diagnostics for over 25 years.
 Founded in 1991, it is one of the first genomics companies in history.
 Today, Myriad is the pioneer and leader in, offering innovative products like diagnostic tests for hereditary cancer, urological cancer, autoimmune disorders, depression and other diseases that transform patients’ lives.
 The diagnostics tests here are designed to asses individual risks as well as its severity.

-Its initial product was a 25 gene test which identified elevated risks for 8 different types of cancer using a blood sample.
+Its initial product was a 25 gene test that identified elevated risks for 8 different types of cancer using a blood sample.
 Myriad has now developed a suite of liquid biopsy tests.
-This company has now successfully completed more than 2 million accurate liquid biopsy tests so far.
+This company has now completed more than 2 million accurate liquid biopsy tests so far.